Arpit-3000/Cryptilo/README.md

-# 🚀 Cryptiloe — Solana Wallet Web App
+# 🚀 Cryptilo — Solana Wallet Web App

 Cryptiloe is a modern and secure Solana blockchain wallet built using React and Firebase.
 It enables users to **create wallets**, **send and receive SOL**, and **view transaction history** — all within a sleek, responsive UI.